rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHost_TestSpecification.md

 ### Emulator Requirement - Fetch Host EDID

 Emulator will boot with the `EDID` coming from the configuration file.
-Each

 ### Control Plane Requirement - Fetch Host EDID